"Analytics pays back many times over by driving growth, retention, and efficiency."

 To drive adoption of analytics best practices for free trial optimization internally:

-• Highlight teams and individuals who demonstrate analytics excellence
+- Highlight teams and individuals who show analytics excellence

 Proactively invest in growing your company's data-driven culture.